cesarp04/cesarp04/README.md

 📫 How to reach me: caps2695@gmail.com

-😎 I'm worked in technology for more than 1 years.
+😎 I'm worked in technology for more than 1 year.

 🌱 I’m currently learning in Platzi Master.

 👨🏽‍💻 As developer i had worked with (and more):